 Now that you have a place to start with building your own content creation toolkit, it’s time to talk about how to create and manage your content like a pro.
 And you’re in luck!

-Troy and Dana Malstaff have just launched the Content Strategy Blueprint Course.
+Troy partnered with Dana Malstaff to create the Content Strategy Blueprint Course.

 In this course, you’ll learn how to create content the right way, so you can stop throwing away your time and money on bad content marketing practices!